Skip to main content

 About

-Sunset Humanity is a single player action game.
+Sunset Humanity is a single player simulation game with horror, mystery and science fiction themes.
 It was developed by Jayden Everest and was released on October 22, 2024.
 It received positive reviews from players.

 Take on the role of Pierre, a work-from-home employee for the mysterious ¾ Infinity Corp.
 Your job is to run and monitor a prototype A.I code-named “Laplace”.
 Follow the corporation's email instructions, and be sure to keep an eye out for any anomalies that may appear around your living quarters.
 Features Fully functioning in-game computer, complete with an internet browser, minigames, and a …